FuelLabs/sway-rfcs/rfcs/0010-references.md

 ## Slices

-Slices represent contiguous areas of heap memory.
+Slices represent contiguous areas of dynamic memory.
 They can be used to represent dynamically sized data.
-Slices are represented on the stack by a pair containing a pointer to the heap memory and a length.
+Slices are represented on the by a pair containing a pointer to the data and a length.

 String slices, of type `str` represent a series of bytes encoding a valid UTF-8 string.
 This is the type returned by string literals.